 We wanted to create an aesthetic that felt plausible.
 It was integral that the piece felt like it could be some form of United Nations meeting, so we aimed for naturalism with a soft but directional light from above.
 Because of the speed at which we had to work, I decided to try and have no lamps on the floor and did all my lighting from above.
 I used textiles and bounced sources to maneuver quickly and utilized the architecture of the space itself to help me light it.
 I also used a balloon up in the middle to help maintain ambience.
 It was great fun, but very physical as well because it was a single camera shoot.

 What advice to you have for future cinematographers?

 “Don’t think you need to know everything as a cinematographer – you’re brought onto a job for how you see things and your approach to the narrative, and not just your technical knowledge.
 Lean on your departments and technicians, and don’t be afraid to ask questions because their knowledge runs deep.”

-David Procter participated in a live, interactive interview as part of RED’s Behind the Look Virtual Cinematography Series on DATE.
+David Procter participated in a live, interactive interview as part of RED’s Behind the Look Virtual Cinematography Series on June 12th, 2020.
 The above Q&A is an excerpt from that conversation.

 Writer/Director: Naida Albright